Skip to content

 FAQ: grapes / vineyards drone spraying in Michigan

-Drone spraying rates for grapes / vineyards in Michigan typically run $18–$30/acre per acre for application only — the farmer supplies the chemical product.
-Pricing varies based on total acreage, distance from the operator's base, and product type.
+Drone spraying rates for grapes / vineyards in Michigan typically run $18 to $30/acre for application only; the farmer supplies the chemical product.
+State-level custom-rate guidance for Michigan averages $14 to $22/acre.
+Pricing varies based on total acreage, distance from the operator base and product type.